PaperMC/docs/docs/paper/dev/guides/pdc.md

 ### Custom Data Types

 You can store a wide range of data in the PDC with the native adapters, however, if you need a more complex data type you can implement your own `PersistentDataType` and use that instead.
+The `PersistentDataType`'s job is to "deconstruct" a complex data type into something that is natively supported (see above) and then vice-versa.

 Here is an example of how to do that for a UUID:

 ```java
 public class UUIDDataType implements PersistentDataType<byte[], UUID> {